 • Much theoretical work on mode-estimation is concerned with understanding the statistical difficulty of the problem, and as such, often only considers the case of densities with single point-modes [8, 9, 10, 11, 12, 13].
 The more practical case of densities with multiple point-modes has received less attention in the theoretical literature.
 However there exist practical estimators, e.g., the popular Mean-Shift procedure (which doubles as a clustering procedure), which are however harder to analyze.
 Recently, [14] shows the consistency of a variant of Mean-Shift.
 Other recent work of [15] derives a method for pruning false-modes obtained by mode-seeking procedures.
-Also recent, the work of [16] shows that point-modes of a k-NN density estimate f_k approximate the true modes of the unknown density f, assuming f only has point-modes and bounded Hessian at the modes; their procedure, therefore operates on level-sets of f_k (similar to ours), but fails in the presence of more general high-density structures such as modal-sets.
-To handle such general structures, we have to identify more appropriate level-sets to operate on, the main technical difficulty being that local-maxima of f_k can be relatively far (in Hausdorff) from those of f, for instance single-point modes rather than more general modal-sets, due to data-variability.
+Also recent, the work of [16] shows that point-modes of a k-NN density estimate $f_k$ approximate the true modes of the unknown density f, assuming f only has point-modes and bounded Hessian at the modes; their procedure, therefore operates on level-sets of $f_k$ (similar to ours), but fails in the presence of more general high-density structures such as modal-sets.
+To handle such general structures, we have to identify more appropriate level-sets to operate on, the main technical difficulty being that localmaxima of $f_k$ can be relatively far (in Hausdorff) from those of f, for instance single-point modes rather than more general modal-sets, due to data-variability.
 The present procedure handles general structures, and is consistent under the much weaker conditions of continuity (of f) on a compact domain.

 A related line of work, which seeks more general structures than point-modes, is that of ridge estimation (see e.g. [17, 18]).
 A ridge is typically defined as a lower-dimensional structure away from which the density curves (in some but not all directions), and can serve to capture various lower-dimensional patterns apparent in point clouds.
-In contrast, the modal-sets defined here can be full-dimensional and are always local maxima of the density.
-Also, unlike in ridge estimation, we do not require local differentiability of the unknown f, nor knowledge of the dimension of the structure, thus allowing a different but rich set of practical structures.
+Also, related to ridgeestimation, is the area of manifold-denoising which seeks to understand noise-conditions under which a low-dimensional manifold can be recovered from noisy observations (see e.g. [19] for a nice overview), often with knowledge of the manifold dimension.
+In contrast to this line of work, the modal-sets defined here can be full-dimensional and are always local maxima of the density.
+Also, unlike in ridge estimation, we do not require local differentiability of the unknown f, nor knowledge of the dimension of the structure, thus targeting a different set of practical structures.

-• A main application of the present work, and of mode-estimation in general, is density-based clustering.
-Such clustering was formalized in early work of [19, 20, 21], and can take various forms, each with their advantage.
+• A main application of the present work, and of modeestimation in general, is density-based clustering.
+Such clustering was formalized in early work of [20, 21, 22], and can take various forms, each with their advantage.